-At the heart of every PPC (pay per click) and social media campaign is a marketer’s desire to increase traffic, brand awareness, conversions, and profit margins.
+At the heart of every PPC (pay per click/Google Ads) and social media campaign is a marketer’s desire to increase traffic, brand awareness, conversions, and profit margins.
 Once considered mutually exclusive, paid search and social media are now accepted as partners in marketing movements.

 There are two schools of thought in the integration of these two tactics:

-- Using social media to dramatically boost PPC campaigns
+- Using social media to dramatically boost Google Ads campaigns

-- The advent of “social PPC”, or paid search campaigns on social sites like Facebook
+- The advent of “social Google Ads”, or paid search campaigns on social sites like Facebook

 Whether one or both are viable strategies for your branding efforts remains a very personal decision.
 Dive into these robust definitions and see if either tactic matches your efforts.

-Intelligent Ways to Merge Social Media with PPC Campaigns
+Intelligent Ways to Merge Social Media with Google Ads Campaigns

 Almost every company could benefit from smartly executed social media campaigns that help support their PPC ads.
 To do this with aplomb and professionalism, employ these five tried and tested tips: